Learn how to set up Multi-Tenancy with Optimize.

 Tenant Authorizations within the Camunda Platform.
 This means there is no additional setup required for Optimize in order to support this Multi-Tenancy scenario.

-Users granted tenant access via the Camunda BPM Platform will be able to create and see reports for that particular tenant in Optimize.
+Users granted tenant access via the Camunda Platform will be able to create and see reports for that particular tenant in Optimize.
 In the following screenshot the user

 demo is granted access to data of the tenant with the id